watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Model Structure
 ------------------
 The electrolyzer model consists of 2 ControlVolume0DBlocks, one for the anolyte and another for the catholyte.
 Currently, the generation of species via electrolysis reactions is handled by the ``custom_molar_term`` within the ControlVolume0DBlock.
 Considering the reaction block and reaction package are omitted, no temperature dependence and rigorous energy balance are considered.
-Scaling of the variable should first be performed using ``calculate_scaling_factors()``.
+Scaling of unit model variables should first be performed using ``calculate_scaling_factors()``.
 For the case that the model is poorly scaled, the ``current`` variable should be rescaled.
-Estimated scaling factors are propagated for other unit model variables which are dependent on process scale.
-An example of the methodology is the following.
+Estimated scaling factors are propagated from the ``current`` scaling factor for other unit model variables which are dependent on process scale.
+An example of the methodology is the provided below.

 .. code-block::